inokawazu/MayanNumerals.jl/README.md

-A fun package for duing math with historic Mayan Numerals
+A fun package for doing math with historic Mayan numerals.

 # Usage

-Check out how Mayan numbers were make.
-Left is the largest placevalue.
+Check out how Mayan numbers are made.
+The leftmost symbol represents the largest place value.
-In decimal every place value is a multiple of a place value that ten times more than the previous.
+In the decimal system, every place value is a multiple of ten times the previous value.

-In Mayan it is base 20.
-So there are 19 symbols.
+In the Mayan system, it is base 20, which means there are 19 symbols.
-So every place value is twenty more the previous.
+Thus, every place value is twenty times more than the previous one.
-The 3rd position is not 20 times larger than the last but 18.
+However, the third position is not 20 times larger than the last; it is 18.
-It is a special exception that makes this numeral system distinct.
+This is a special exception that makes this numeral system distinct.

 ```julia
 julia> using MayanNumerals